Cedrusco/brillio-migration-tool/README.md

 npm install -g generator-mq
 ```

-Then generate your new project:
+Then check the complexity to migrate your project:

 ```bash
 yo mq